MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/predict-subscription-churn.md

             - **C** when the percentage of users in a sample data set that were accurately predicted to churn is less than the average churn rate.
                > [!div class="mx-imgBorder"]
                > ![View of the model performance result](media/subscription-churn-modelperformance.PNG "View of the model performance result")
     1. **Likelihood to churn (number of customers):** Groups of customers based on their predicted risk of churn.
-This data can help you later if you want to create a segment of customers with high churn risk to understand where your cutoff should be for segment membership.
+This data can help you later if you want to create a segment of customers with high churn risk.
+Such segments help to understand where your cutoff should be for segment membership.
        > [!div class="mx-imgBorder"]
        > ![Graph showing distribution of churn results, broken into ranges from 0-100%](media/subscription-churn-resultdistribution.PNG "Graph showing distribution of churn results, broken into ranges from 0-100%")
     1. **Most influential factors:** There are many factors that are taken into account when creating your prediction.
 Each of the factors has their importance calculated for the aggregated predictions a model creates.
 You can use these factors to help validate your prediction results.
 Or you can use this information later to [create segments](pm-segments.md) that could help influence churn risk for customers.